Trump–Raffensperger phone call: January 2 taped conversation with Raffensperger

 On January 2, 2021, Trump held a one-hour phone call with Raffensperger.
 Trump was joined by chief of staff Mark Meadows, trade adviser Peter Navarro, Justice Department official John Lott, law professor John C. Eastman, and attorneys Rudy Giuliani, Cleta Mitchell, Alex Kaufman, and Kurt Hilbert.
 Raffensperger was joined by his general counsel Ryan Germany.
+Jordan Fuchs, a Republican operative and chief of staff to Brad Raffensperger, while listening on mute, recorded the phone conversation, while visiting her grandparents in Florida.

 On January 3, The Washington Post and other media outlets obtained a recording of this phone conversation.

 During the phone call, Trump maintained falsely that he had won Georgia by "hundreds of thousands of votes", insisting that the certified election results were wrong.
 He said that Raffensperger should "reevaluate" the election's results, citing a variety of different conspiracy theories regarding voting in the state.
 Raffensperger, in response, answered that the election results in that state were correct and legitimate, and that Trump "had got his data wrong".
 During his attempts to pressure Raffensperger into changing the election results, Trump said, "I just want to find 11,780 votes", the minimum number needed to overcome Biden's advantage in Georgia.
 Trump also tried to intimidate Raffensperger, hinting that Raffensperger and his attorney could face a possible criminal investigation.
 Trump said, "You know, that's a criminal offense.
 And you know, you can't let that happen.
 That's a big risk to you."

 After the Georgia call, Trump and his team spoke on Zoom with officials in Arizona, Michigan, Pennsylvania, and Wisconsin.

 Release of the tape

 On January 3 Trump said on Twitter that he had spoken to Raffensperger and that Raffensperger was "unwilling or unable to answer questions" about alleged election fraud and that he "has no clue".
-Later that day, the recording of the conversation was released to the Washington Post and other media outlets; a local television station said they had obtained it from "government sources".
+Later that day, the recording of the conversation was released to The Washington Post and other media outlets; a local television station said they had obtained it from "government sources".

 Raffensperger said he had not initially intended to release the tape, but felt compelled to respond after Trump misrepresented the call on Twitter.
 He added that the call had been hastily arranged after Trump saw Raffensperger say on Fox News that morning that the election had been fair and honest and that Trump had lost.
 It was later reported that the White House had made 18 attempts over the previous weeks to get the secretary of state's office on the phone.
 Raffensperger said he had preferred not to take such calls because his office was in "litigation mode" with the White House, and both sides would need to have their advisers present.